Authority: Vice Chancellor for Academic and Student Affairs (DASA)

 Contact Info: Director of Student Health Services (SHS) (919-513-3285)

-Charges are made for some services at Student Health Services, (SHS), e.g., prescriptions, lab tests, x-rays, physical therapy and women’s health exams.
-Patient will be informed of charges for services and have options for making payment, in compliance with our Statement of Patient Rights & Responsibilities.
+Most visits at Student Health Services, (SHS), are covered by the student health fee, which provides for access to care.
+There are charges for some services that may be incurred as a part of the visit e.g., prescriptions, lab tests, x-rays, procedures, massages, physical therapy and women’s health exams.
+Patients are informed of charges for services and have options for making payment, in compliance with our Statement of Patient Rights & Responsibilities.
 This regulation sets forth the procedure for billing charges and for the payment of such charges when they are due.

-2.6 Disputes about billing should be brought to the attention of the Director or Associate Director of Student Health Services.
+2.5 Disputes about billing should be brought to the attention of the Director or the Assistant Director of Business and Finance of SHS.